react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 This section describes where we draw the line between the React Native package and Frameworks.

 > [!NOTE]
-> For the sake of simplicity, we will be focusing on the React Native package (i.e. the NPM package called `react-native` which offers first-party support for Android & iOS).
+> For the sake of simplicity, we will be focusing on the React Native package (i.e. the npm package called `react-native` which offers first-party support for Android & iOS).

 ### What does the React Native package do